pixelotes/kind-bootstrap-script/README.md

 4. **Deploys Applications**:
    - Installs a predefined list of applications via ArgoCD manifests
-   - Current applications: external-secrets-operator, cert-manager, metrics-server, nginx-ingress
+   - Current applications: external-secrets-operator, cert-manager, metrics-server, nginx-ingress, falco

 5. **Retrieves Admin Password**:
    - Waits for the initial admin secret to be created